Kitsap County Medical Malpractice Attorneys

 Medical malpractice claims are not always easy to navigate.
 They require a solid understanding of the laws as well as the expectations of care in the medical field.
 If you or a loved one was injured because of a doctor's negligence, reach out to Glisson & Morris.
 Our attorneys are well-versed in the legal process, and we can help you understand what to expect and how to pursue your claim.
 Backed by over 4 decades of combined experience, we know what it takes to develop a compelling legal strategy, and we will seek fair compensation on your behalf.

 Allow us to provide the legal representation you need to hold a negligent health care professional responsible for damages.
-Call us at (360) 526-8191 today!
+Contact Glisson & Morris online or call us at (360) 526-8191 for your free consultation!

 Common Types of Medical Malpractice Claims

 There are many different areas of the medical field, which means there are several types of negligence that could lead to a medical malpractice claim.